Elastic-Suite/documentation/docs/ElasticSuite/Installing/NeuralSearch.md

 - opensearch-ml
 - opensearch-knn

-## Pre-Requisites : Opensearch cluster configuration
+## Pre-Requisites : OpenSearch cluster configuration & sizing

 The knn and neural search operations are costly to proceed and we recommend (as per [the good practices](https://opensearch.org/docs/latest/ml-commons-plugin/cluster-settings/)) to dedicate one ore more nodes of your Opensearch cluster to the ML tasks.